-Applicants must submit the following documents to the Embassy of Japan in their home countries by March 19, 2024.
+Applicants must submit the following documents to the Embassy of Japan in their home countries by 28 March, 2025.
 Early submission of applications and documents is encouraged.
 The submitted documents will not be returned.

-Document Original Copy 1) Application Form 1 2 2) JET Programme Applicant Self-Report of Medical Condition(s) 1 2 3) Certified Record/Transcript 1 2 • Inclusive of all college/university courses. • If a physical copy is not provided by your institution, a printed copy of the digital version must be submitted.
+Document Original Copy 1) Application Form 1 2 2) JET Programme Applicant Self-Report of Medical Conditions 1 2 3) Certified Academic Record/Transcript Inclusive of all college/university courses.
+1 2 If a physical copy is not provided by your institution, a printed copy of 1 2 the digital version must be submitted.
 4) Essay (Statement of Purpose) • Typed, single-sided, double-spaced on A4 paper (210mm x 297mm) or letter-sized paper (8.5in x 11in), not exceeding two pages.
-This page limit 1 2 must be strictly observed. • The essay is to be in Japanese or in English for CIR applicants.
-5) Certification of Graduation • If you have not graduated yet, you must submit a certificate of expected 1 2 date of graduation. • If a physical copy is not provided by your institution, a printed copy of the digital version must be submitted.
-6) Letters of Reference • References written in either Japanese or English must be submitted.
-2 2 each • If you have not graduated yet, one of the referees must be someone related to your university.
+This page limit 1 2 must be strictly observed.
+1 2 • The essay is to be in Japanese or the designated language for CIR applicants, and the designated language for ALT applicants.
+5) Certificate of Graduation If you have not graduated yet, you must submit a certificate of expected date of graduation.
+1 2 If a physical copy is not provided by your institution, a printed copy of the digital version must be submitted.
+6) Letters of Reference References written in either Japanese or English must be submitted.
+2 21- If you have not graduated yet, one of the referees must be someone related 2 2 each to your university.
 7) Teaching or language proficiency qualifications (TEFL/TESL/TESOL/JLPT) (Only for applicants with these types of 0 3 qualifications).
 8) Document which shows your nationality (passport, etc.) 0 3 9) Criminal Record (Only for applicants with a criminal history) • In the case the applicant is unable to obtain their Criminal Record by the time of application, a document proving you have applied will be 1 0 accepted.
-In this instance, the Criminal Record itself must then be submitted by 3 June, 2024.
+In this instance, the Criminal Record itself must then be 1 0 submitted by the day of the interview.
+Please see 6.
+(1) in regard to obtaining a Criminal Record.